Earthfiredrake/SWL-Clockwatcher/README.md

 Master/Head is the most recent packaged release.
 Develop/Head is usually a commit or two behind my current test build.
 As much as possible I try to avoid regressions or broken commits but new features may be incomplete and unstable and there may be additional debug code intended to be removed or disabled prior to release.

 For the ingame components, the flash project can be found in the Mod directory.
-Once built, 'Clockwatcher.swf', the contents of 'config' and the 'gfx' folder should be copied to the directory 'Clockwatcher' in the game's mod directory. '/reloadui' is sufficient to force the game to load an updated swf or mod data file, but changes to the game config files (*Prefs.xml and Modules.xml) will require a restart of the client and possible deletion of .bxml caches from the mod directory.
+Once built, 'Clockwatcher.swf', 'LoginAlerts.swf', and the contents of 'config' should be copied to the directory 'Clockwatcher' in the game's mod directory. '/reloadui' is sufficient to force the game to load an updated swf or mod data file, but changes to the game config files (*Prefs.xml and Modules.xml) will require a restart of the client and possible deletion of .bxml caches from the mod directory.

 The C# project in App is for the offline tool, which does not currently have any particular post-build requirements, and can be run from any location.